 The much-acclaimed book ‘The Art of Connection’ is written by leadership expert Michael J. Gelb.
 He is one of the world’s leading authorities on the application of genius thinking to personal and organizational development.
-A pioneer in various fields like creative thinking accelerated learning and innovative leadership, Gelb is a widely-read author of 15 books.
+A pioneer in various fields like creative thinking, accelerated learning and innovative leadership, Gelb is a widely-read author of 15 books.
 ‘The Art of Connection’ is one of his latest books which reached the stands in September 2017.

 The core of the book can be summarized in one sentence – ‘The art of connection is the key to success for soldiers and social workers, and for you… it’s also the secret of personal happiness, health, and longevity.’
 According to Gelb, the leaders of successful companies focus on seven personal relationship-building skills.
-By equipping these skills, one can easily connect with other people and with oneself and build better relationship skills.
+By equipping these skills, one can easily connect with other people and with oneself to build better relationship skills.